 - Seize

-- [Visible if Seize: (Alternative) resource sets]
+[Visible if Seize: (Alternative) resource sets]

-Here you can define several alternative resource sets (add new list by clicking the Add list button).
+Defines alternative resource sets.
+To add a new list, clicking Add list.
 The resource set is chosen based on the availability of units.
-For more details, refer to the Resources article.Local variable: agent — the agent - [Visible if Seize: Units of the same pool]
+For more details, see Using resources article.Local variable: T agent — the agent -

-ResourcePool block from where the resources are requested.
-For more details, refer to the Resources article.Local variable: agent — the agent - [Visible if Seize: Units of the same pool]
+The ResourcePool block from where the resources are requested.
+For more details, see Using resources.Local variable: T agent — the agent -

-Local variable: agent — the agent
+Local variable: T agent — the agent - Queue capacity

-The capacity of the embedded queue.Syntax: int queueCapacity
+The capacity of the internal queue.Name: queueCapacity

 Default value: 100